-All adults should visit their health care provider from time to time, even if they are healthy.
+All adults should visit their health care provider regularly, even if they feel healthy.
 The purpose of these visits is to:

-Even if you feel fine, it is still important to see your health care provider regularly to check for potential problems.
-Most people who have high blood pressure don't even know it.
-The only way to find out is to have your blood pressure checked regularly.
-Likewise, high blood sugar and high cholesterol levels often do not produce any symptoms until the disease becomes advanced.
+Even if you feel fine, you should still see your health care provider for regular checkups.
+These visits can avoid problems in the future.
+For example, the only way to find out if you have high blood pressure is to have it checked regularly.
+High blood sugar and high cholesterol levels also may not have any symptoms in the early stages.

-There are specific times when you should see your health care provider.
-Age-specific guidelines are as follows:
+There are certain times when you should see your health care provider.

-- Men between ages 65 - 75 who have smoked should have an ultrasound done once to screen for abdominal aortic aneurysms .
+- Men ages 65 to 75 who have smoked should have an ultrasound done to screen for abdominal aortic aneurysms .

-- Others should discuss such screening with their health care provider.
+- Other men should discuss this screening with their health care provider.